 Over the past 30 years, generations of students have expanded their knowledge and research on Latin America at the University of Chicago thanks to the Center for Latin American Studies.

-This webpage highlights the diverse paths of our graduates and celebrates their professional achievements.
+Here we highlight the diverse paths of our graduates and celebrate their professional achievements.

 Ben Jalowsky, AM'16